Police are investigating possible link between California synagogue shooting suspect and nearby mosque fire

 'Yet another wake-up call'

-President Donald Trump, speaking outside the White House Saturday, told reporters, "At this moment it looks like a hate crime, but my deepest sympathies to all of those affected and we'll get to the bottom of it."
+President Donald Trump, speaking outside the White House on Saturday, told reporters that the shooting "looks like a hate crime."

+Jonathan Greenblatt, CEO of the Anti-Defamation League, urged all religions to stand together in solidarity.

 "All of these attacks on these sacred spaces represent a violation of our values that we as Americans hold dear: Values of decency, tolerance and respect.
-Whether or not you go to a church or a synagogue or a mosque, it's standing together with your fellow Americans that matters most," said Jonathan Greenblatt, CEO of the Anti-Defamation League.
+Whether or not you go to a church or a synagogue or a mosque, it's standing together with your fellow Americans that matters most," he said.

+Abbas Barzegar, director of research and advocacy for the Council on American-Islamic Relations, applauded religious leaders and urged them to do more.

+"Faith leaders around the world are already doing a great job working together to overcome the shared challenge of extremism," Barzegar said.

 Related Content

-Note: Correction: A previous version of this story misstated the age of Noya Dahan.